geseib/tgwwalk/README.md

 ### Removal

-1. Before deleting the Cloudformation templates, Delete the Site-to-Site VPN from the VPC services console.
+1. Before deleting the CloudFormation templates, Delete the Site-to-Site VPN from the VPC services console.

-1. Delete the Cloudformation templates in reverse order:
+1. Delete the CloudFormation templates in reverse order:
-   - 3.tgw-.yaml
+   - 3.tgw-dns.yaml
    - 2.tgw-csr.yaml (be sure you removed the Site-to-Site VPN form the VPC services first or it will fail to remove and you will have to do it again!)
    - 1.tgw-vpcs.yaml (this will also removed the cloud9 stack, no need to manual delete that stack)

 # To Do:

-1. add AWS Resolver from geseib/awsresolver to this environment with Bind server in Datacenter Services VPC which connects to on Prem Bind Server.
-1. add Second prod VPC from another account instructions
 1. add Shared VPC subnets in the non-prod VPC and give access from the account used in step 3.
 1. add a AD in on prem DC connected to AD in Datacenter Services and SSO
 ```